syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 ### Scroll to Row Index

-SfListView allows you to scroll programmatically to a row based on index by using [ScrollToRowIndex](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LayoutBase~ScrollToRowIndex.html) method of linear layout or grid layout.
+SfListView allows you to scroll programmatically to a row based on index by using [ScrollToRowIndex](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LayoutBase~ScrollToRowIndex.html) method for both linear and grid layouts.
+Also, provided support to enable and disable the scrolling animation while changing the view.
+By default, the scrolling animation is `false`.

+N> If grouping is enabled, group header item index is also included in the index parameter and you can get the desired item index by passing the underlying data in [DisplayItems.IndexOf](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DisplayItems~IndexOf.html) method.

 {% highlight c# %}

-(listView.LayoutManager as LinearLayout).ScrollToRowIndex(50);
-// Or
-(listView.LayoutManager as GridLayout).ScrollToRowIndex(20);
+int itemindex = listView.DataSource.DisplayItems.IndexOf(viewModel.Customers[2]);
+listView.LayoutManager.ScrollToRowIndex(itemindex, true);

 {% endhighlight %}

+### Limitation in Scroll to Row Index

+* When [AutoFitMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AutoFitMode.html) is `Height`, scroll animation will be disabled by default in android and iOS platforms.
+* If [ScrollToRowIndex](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LayoutBase~ScrollToRowIndex.html) method is called while loading the `SfListView`, then set `disableAnimation` as `true` to scroll to appropriate row index, else view doesn't scrolled in android.

 ## Events